-Nick and I were happy to go to the grand opening of a brand new independent art gallery in Toronto, on Thursday evening.
+Nick and I were happy to go to the opening party of a new independent art gallery in Toronto, on Thursday evening.

 The C9 Art Gallery, located in the Yorkville neighbourhood of Toronto (at 7 Sultan Street, at St. Thomas Street, south of Bloor, between Avenue and Bay), is “devoted to nurturing inquisitive and inclusive viewpoints when challenging art“, with the focus of “bringing Canadian and International artists together for themed shows that spark not only curiosity but conversation as well“.